JacobGraver/Planet-Sim/README.md

 # Planet-Sim

-## This is done following a video on youtube from tech with tim
+## This is done following a video on YouTube from Tech with Tim

-Planet simulation using python. test using nvim and lazygit!
+Planet simulation using python.